formula23/data-archetypes/README.md

 Given the popularity of JSON, each Data Archetype has been modeled in [JSON Schema](http://json-schema.org "http://json-schema.org") format.
 Data Archetypes focus on containing only the essential properties/attributes that define and differentiate types of data.

-This project was started for [Servant - The Content Management Ecosystem](http://servant.co), which allows Users to host Data Archetypes in the cloud and import them into applications that work with them.
-Servant also splits the hosting revenue of its users with applications that integrate with it.
-Hosting user data separate from applications that use it, and keeping that data in standard formats are important steps toward a more liquid web :)
+This project was started for [Servant - The Content Management Ecosystem](http://servant.co), which allows Users to host Data Archetypes in the cloud and import them into applications that work with the Archetypes.
+Servant also splits the hosting revenue of its users with every applications that integrates with it.
+Hosting user data separate from applications that use it, and keeping that data in standard formats are major steps toward a more liquid web :)

 Feel free to contribute to the Data Archetypes!